 The single most important aspect of a global settlement for a company’s customers is likely to be whether it will have any impact on the company’s ability to continue servicing them.
 On announcement of a global settlement, customers will be looking for assurance, to the extent possible, that there will be no impact on the company’s ability to continue doing business in the same way.
 To the extent there are restrictions or constraints placed on the company’s business activities by the settlement, they will want to understand how the company will minimise the impact of these.
+To avoid the imposition of business restrictions or suspensions by a regulator (which are generally made public), companies will often seek to voluntarily agree a variation for a limited period to minimise customer disruption.
 Customers will also be looking for assurance that there will be continuity of service and the least disruption possible.
 This may involve structuring things differently or making changes to personnel.
 It will be important to identify all these issues and any contingencies planned well in advance of the settlement announcement.

 Some customers may also want to know what changes the company has made to address the issues.
 This may be particularly important to customers or counterparties who conduct business on behalf of investors or shareholders to whom they owe fiduciary duties.
 This may also be more significant for customers where they consider there is a risk of an impact on their own compliance and regulatory obligations, for example if the misconduct involves anti-money laundering or sanctions breaches.